MY STORY

 Variety is the Spice of Life

-I grew up in a very small town in Central Illinois; a town with no stop lights, no national-chain restaurants, and more tractors than pupils in the local high school.
+I grew up in a very small town in Central Illinois; a town with no stoplights, no national-chain restaurants, and more tractors than pupils in the local high school.
 (I had 43 in my graduating class.)
 That "smallness" allowed me to be involved in a variety of activities - from sports to piano lessons to marching band to working for my father.

 My father owned a commercial printing business and served as publisher of a small weekly newspaper for more than 50 years.
 His business - the Golden Prairie News - provided my first opportunity to work on publications and to write.
 My older brother started in the newspaper business after college and continues as an owner and publisher of his own publication in Illinois.